-Surgery is usually the suggested option if couples would prefer to avoid the cost and stress of IVF, though the location, type, and severity of your blockage will determine both how effective surgery will be and what surgery will be needed.
+Surgery is usually the suggested option if couples would prefer to avoid the cost and stress of IVF, though the location, type, and severity of your blockage will determine both how effective surgery will be or what type will be needed.

 The removal of a partial fallopian tube is called a salpingectomy.
 This procedure is performed to increase the success rates of in-vitro fertilization in the event that a hydrosalpinx has developed.

 When one end of a fallopian tube has been blocked by the presence of a hydrosalpinx, a salpingostomy is performed to create a new opening for the egg to travel through.

-If the end of the fallopian tube that’s near the ovary is the area where the blockage exists, a fimbrioplasty may be performed.
+If the end of the fallopian tube that’s near the ovary is where the blockage exists, a fimbrioplasty may be performed.
 This helps to repair the end of the tube and facilitate the process of egg pickup from the ovary.

-When the tubal blockage is directly next to the uterus, a surgery called selective tubal cannulation can be used.
-A cannula or catheter are inserted through the cervix, into the uterus, and through the fallopian tube to dilate the opening.
+A cannula, or catheter, is inserted through the cervix into the uterus and through the fallopian tube to dilate the opening.
 This surgery is guided using fluoroscopy or hysteroscopy.

 Reversing your tubal ligation

-If you’ve previously had a tubal ligation or had your “tubes tied” to prevent pregnancy, the procedure will need to be reversed before you can get pregnant.
+If you’ve previously had a tubal ligation, or had your “tubes tied” to prevent pregnancy, the procedure will need to be reversed before you can get pregnant.

-On the flip side, if a system that uses scarring was used, such as the Adiana or Essure system, getting pregnant without IVF might not be a possibility.
+On the flip side, if a system that uses scarring was used, such as the Adiana or Essure system, getting pregnant without IVF might not be possible.

 The surgical procedure used to reverse a tubal ligation, which is also used to repair portions of a fallopian tube that have been scarred by disease, is called a tubal reanastomosis.

-Ultimately, your doctor will be able to give you the best idea of how successful a tubal ligation reversal would be in your situation and how the procedure would need to be performed.
+Ultimately, your doctor should be able to advise you of how successful a tubal ligation reversal would be in your situation and how the procedure would have to be performed.

 The bottom line

-A visit to a fertility specialist for HSG tests can diagnose the presence of a blockage, and your doctor will be able to best advise you on what procedure — if any — will be necessary to restore fertility.
+A visit to a fertility specialist for HSG tests can diagnose the presence of a blockage, and your doctor will be able to best advise you on what procedure, if any, will be necessary to restore fertility.